moofit/psu_2015/README.md

 - massLoginTest.sh - The code to be used in Apple Remote Desktop to login a set of Macs at the same time
 - mountHome.sh - A script to mount the user's SMBHome attribute
 - syncup.sh - A script to sync the user's local home directory data to their network home
+- restrict_scope.sh - Switches from "All domains" to a specific AD domain for directory lookups